PAPARA-ZZ-I/PAPARA-ZZ-I/README.md

 INSTALLATION:
 ------------
 There are two ways to run the program:

-1. with MATLAB, by running the PAPARAZZI.m from the MATLAB command window
+1. with MATLAB, by running the PAPARAZZI.m from the MATLAB command window.

 2. without MATLAB, by using the PAPARA(ZZ)I installer (available for Windows 64-bits only) and following the instructions.